NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/gp-connect-api-1-5-1-private-beta/Home/Design/Referrals-Guidance/What-is-an-outbound-referral.page.md

 As this profile is a record of the event of the referral, it does not itself contain such clinical background for the patient being referred.
 This profile may reference some clinical information, for example via a linked problem or consultation, but consumers should be aware that it may be necessary to access other parts of the clinical record to obtain the full clinical context.

-<p>Inbound referrals are to be returned as <a href="https://simplifier.net/guide/gp-connect-access-record-structured/Home/Design/Uncategorised-data-guidance?version=current">uncategorised data</a>.</p>
+Inbound referrals are to be returned as {{pagelink:Home/Design/Uncategorised-data-guidance}}.